 He is a 2002 graduate of Buena Vista, where he was a three-year letterwinner and a three-year starter as an offensive center.

-Casey and his wife, Heidi, reside in Sioux City with their four children: Hogan, Kelynn, Owen, and Annabelle.
+Casey and his wife, Heidi, reside in Sioux City with their five children: Hogan, Kelynn, Owen, Annabelle, and Margaret.

-Nathan Turner, named the Mustangs' co-defensive coordinator following the 2010 season, will enter his sixth campaign with the Mustangs in 2012.
-Turner is the Mustangs' outside linebackers coach and strength & conditioning coach.
+Nathan Turner, named the Mustangs' co-defensive coordinator following the 2010 season, will enter his seventh campaign with the Mustangs in 2013.
+Turner is also the Mustangs' outside linebackers coach and strength & conditioning coach.

-Turner helped the Morningside defense rank among the NAIA's elite in 2011 when the Mustangs finished third nationally in rushing defense (79.1 yards per game), eighth in quarterback sacks (2.8 per game), and 10th in scoring defense (15.9 points per game).
-The Mustangs set a school-record with 32 quarterback sacks and held their GPAC opponents to a miniscule average of 1.8 yards per rushing attempt.
+Turner helped the Mustangs' defense rank among the nation’s elite during the 2012 season.
+Morningside led the nation in scoring defense by yielding an average of only 13.2 points per game.
+The Mustangs held eight of their 14 opponents to single-digit scoring totals, including four shutouts.
+Aside from leading the nation in scoring defense, the Mustangs ranked second in the NAIA in rushing defense (66.9 yards per game), ninth in pass efficiency defense (98.60), and 16th in total defense (297.4 yards per game).
+The Mustangs set a school-record with 34 quarterback sacks and held their opposition to a miniscule average of 2.1 yards per rushing attempt.

 He was previously the running backs coach and video coordinator at Eastern Oregon University.